 14. What responsibilities do researchers have towards child participants and parents when the study is over?

 Researchers should disseminate the results of the research to the children who have been involved and to other children and young people more generally.
-Parents should also be included with a separate report.
 The most appropriate approach for dissemination will vary between projects.